fmacia/docker-backups/README.md

 The script works by querying current running containers for specific labels:

-- **defcomsoftware.backup.type:** The type of backup to create.
+- **com.defcomsoftware.backup.type:** The type of backup to create.
 Currently, the script supports:
   - "mysql" (for MariaDB or MySQL)
   - "postgresql" (for PostgreSQL)
   - "files" (for files)
-- **defcomsoftware.backup.destination:** The path on the host where the backups of this container will be placed (relative to the BACKUPS_ROUTE parameter)
+- **com.defcomsoftware.backup.destination:** The path on the host where the backups of this container will be placed (relative to the BACKUPS_ROUTE parameter)
-- **defcomsoftware.backup.source:** (Only used for type "files") The folder to copy from the container
+- **com.defcomsoftware.backup.files_source:** (Only used for type "files") The folder to copy from the container

 A new label will be added in the near future to allow to set the backup name instead of directly using the container name.